 |Venue||Dingle Skellig Hotel|

-The Murakami Award will be awarded at the Irish Animation Awards, which is accessible to holders of an Animation Ireland ceremony ticket only.
+The Murakami Award will be awarded at the International Student Animation Awards, which is accessible to anyone who has an Animation Dingle festival pass.